vision-i40/company_service/docs/http_api/turn_scheme/README.md

 # Turn Scheme

 ## Adding a turn scheme
-This endpoint allows the current user to add a new turn scheme in his company. **This route is authenticated**.
+This endpoint allows the current user to add a new turn scheme in his company.
+[This route is authenticated](https://github.com/vision-i40/company_service/tree/master/docs/authentication#authenticated-endpoints).

 | **Method**            | v1/companies/1/turn_schemes/     |
 |-----------------------|:---------------------:|